 Another way of stating this 'no a priori access' assumption is: we should not adopt the observer's perspective about what is being represented.
 So far, I have been suggesting this by claiming that we must take the animal's perspective and not the observer's perspective.
 But, strictly speaking, we can't literally adopt the perspective of the animal, because we aren't literally the animal.

 Rather, we must take an observer's perspective because we are observers.
 What I mean to say, then, is that we should direct our third person perspective through the animal.
 This is the real difference between the two perspectives.
 The observer's perspective is a third person perspective, simpliciter.
 What I have been calling the animal's perspective is still technically a third person perspective, but it is 'filtered' through the animal; we limit our access to the animal's information channel when representing the world (even though we can use our channel to help verify the inferences we make on the basis of the animal's perspective).
-And, this is an important difference, as the blowfly example shows.
+And, this is a difference that can make a difference, as the blowfly example shows.

 In section 3, I mentioned that we could avoid having a priori commitments determine detailed content ascriptions.
 In the case of the monkey face-selective cells, taking the standard perspective leads to a characterization of the representation relation as: {the neuron that is being recorded from} represents {that face x degrees from y degrees} with respect to {the monkey's brain}.
-So, if the experimenter presents a stimulus at 45 degrees from center, and there is an increased probability of response from a neuron, the experimenter may claim that the neuron represents the stimulus 45 degrees from center.
-Notice, of course, that this content is completely determined by the choice of stimulus presented by the observer.
+Notice, of course, that this content is completely determined by the stimulus presented by the observer.
 In other words, the content is {that face x degrees from y degrees}, because the observer knows that the stimulus is x degrees from y degrees, having presented that as the stimulus.